 where the minimum variance weight is $w_\ell = \left(C^{g\mD}_\ell \, \sigma^2_{C_\ell}\right)^{-1}$, and the corresponding estimator variance is $\sigma^2_{F_G} = \left( \sum_\ell 1/\sigma^2_{C_\ell} \right)^{-1} + \left(F_G/\mF\right)^2\,\sigma^2_\mF$.

-We present the estimation of the detection significance by cross-correlating DESI bright galaxy (BGS, $0<z<0.4$) and luminous red galaxy (LRG, $0.4<z<1.1$), with cosmic shear detected by the Vera C. Rubin Observatory (LSST) survey \cite{ivezic2019lsst}, and with DM from well-localized FRB samples.
+We present the forecast of the detection significance of cross-correlating DESI bright galaxy (BGS, $0<z<0.4$) and luminous red galaxy (LRG, $0.4<z<1.1$), with cosmic shear detected by the Vera C. Rubin Observatory survey \cite{ivezic2019lsst}, and with DM from well-localized FRB samples.
 The galaxy number density and galaxy clustering bias are estimated using the complete DESI BGS and LRG samples \cite{adame2024validation}.
 Both source distributions of backlight $X\in\{\kappa,\mD\}$ are modeled as $n_X(z)\propto z^2\,e^{-\alpha z}$ with $\alpha=2.5$, and cover a sky fraction of $f_{\rm sky}=0.34$ \cite{chang2013effective, ivezic2019lsst, rafiei2021chime, neumann2024fast}.
 For shear samples, we assume the surface number density of $36\; {\rm arcmin}^{-2}$, the shape noise of $\sigma_\epsilon = 0.3$, and the photometric redshift scatter of $\sigma_{pz}=0.02$ \cite{chang2013effective, ivezic2019lsst}.
-Note that the estimated detection significance of $F_G$ is insensitive to the galaxy or lensing survey specifications adopted above, since the limiting factor is the total number of localized FRBs.
+The estimation of $F_G$ detection significance is insensitive to these survey specifications adopted, since the limiting factor is the total number of localized FRBs.

 For a redshift bin $[z_1, z_2]$, we cross-correlate $\Delta_g$ with $\kappa$ sources at $z > z_2+\sigma_{pz}$ to avoid the contamination from intrinsic alignment.
-We also cross-correlate $\Delta_g$ only with $\mD$ sources at $z > z_2$ to prohibit the systematic impact of host-galaxy DM.
-Nonetheless, the host-galaxy DM contributes random noise in the cross-correlation measurement, and it is taken into account as a shot noise contribution of $\sigma_{\rm host} = 100 {\rm\,pc\,cm^{-3}}$.
+We also cross-correlate $\Delta_g$ only with $\mD$ sources at $z > z_2$ to prohibit the systematic impact of host galaxy DM.
+Nonetheless, the host galaxy DM contributes random noise in the cross-correlation measurement, and it is taken into account as a shot noise of $\sigma_{\rm host} = 100 {\rm\,pc\,cm^{-3}}$.
 As a simplified case shown in Fig.~\ref{fig:FG}, we assume perfect knowledge about the normalization $\mF$ and account only for the uncertainty $\sigma_{C_\ell}$, i.e., setting $\sigma_\mF=0$.

-The measurement at low redshift $z\lesssim 0.1$ is subject to the cosmic volume, as the analysis is restricted to linear scales $k<0.1\, {\rm Mpc}^{-1}h$.
-While the measurement at higher redshift is primarily limited by the number of FRBs, for instance, shot noise overwhelms $C^{\mD\mD}_\ell$ signal on $\ell\gtrsim 50$ at $z\simeq 1$ with $N_{\rm FRB}=10^5$.
-In this region dominated by shot noise, the statistical error in $F_G$ is
+The fiducial estimation is restricted to linear scales $k\leq 0.1\,h/{\rm Mpc}$, where baryonic feedback on the clustering is roughly negligible \cite{schaller2025flamingo, siegel2025suppression}.
+At low redshift $z\lesssim 0.1$, the measurement is therefore subject to cosmic volume.
+At higher redshift, it is primarily limited by the number of FRBs; for instance, shot noise overwhelms $C^{\mD\mD}_\ell$ signal on $\ell\gtrsim 50$ at $z\simeq 1$ with $N_{\rm FRB}=10^5$.
+In the region where shot noise dominates, the statistical uncertainty in $F_G$ is